 Make a Space That's Truly Livable

 For me, an overrun room, car or office really hinders clear thinking.
 I might be able to ignore it for a short while, but eventually the mess in my space makes a huge mess in my head – one I have to climb over in order to think clearly.
-"My clients often say they feel a weight has been lifted," says Wardrobe Stylist and Organizer Sonja Motley Henderson.
-As Owner of Clutter Free Closet in Denver, Henderson emphasizes that women's identities often are carried in the clothes they wear, and closets speak volumes about who they are.
+"My clients often say they feel a weight has been lifted," says Wardrobe Stylist and Organizer Sonja Motley.
+As Owner of Clutter Free Closet in Denver, Motley emphasizes that women's identities often are carried in the clothes they wear, and closets speak volumes about who they are.
 Clutter Free Closets offers closet cleaning, distribution of discarded garments, fashion consulting, wardrobe rework, personal shopping and more.

-Henderson's clients often save money as they uncover items thought lost or forgotten or just because reworking a closet uncovers a plethora of previously unfound items just waiting to be used.
+Motley's clients often save money as they uncover items thought lost or forgotten or just because reworking a closet uncovers a plethora of previously unfound items just waiting to be used.
 "I've had clients spend the day in their closets because it's so pretty."

 A Stylish Closet During a Tight Move